Home » Speed Training Science » SPEED TRAINING SCIENCE: Why Most Methods Fail (And What Actually Works)

 • timing between steps

-• continuous movement support during sprinting
+• continuous movement support during running

 👉 then training should improve those qualities directly.